Kade-github/vswhitty-public/README.md

 at Honex Industries!

-Will we pick ourjob today?
+Will we pick our job today?

 I heard it's just orientation.